chandnitin333/my_package/README.md

+## how much exprience in node js

+## what is differance between async await and promises
+## what are the generator functions in javascript
+##  what are the prototype chaning
+## Remove dublicate value in array

 ## What is a higher order function
 A higher order function is a function that takes one or more functions as arguments, or returns a function as its result.
 There are several different types of higher order functions like map and reduce.
 We will discuss these later in this tutorial.
 But before that let's first dive deep into what higher order functions are.